How to Build, Measure, and Scale Your Multifamily Marketing Approach

 1. Giving every property or organization a custom approach.

 Development and the creative process should cater to the audience — not the other way around.

 Let’s start by really understanding the target demographic for your property or organization.
 Immerse yourself in understanding their lifestyle, pain points, and interests.
 Bring in a multifamily branding agency that can help you turn insights into a concept that will remain top of mind throughout the entire development process, from contractors to vendors, from building to multifamily branding.

 Customizing your apartment marketing approach is essential in today’s world.
 Marketing strategies vary per market because each market is remarkably different.
 It would be ignorant to believe that residents in Lincoln, Nebraska, want the same things as residents in Charlotte, N.C, for example.

-2. Creating a narrative; telling your multifamily brand story.
+2. Creating a narrative and telling your multifamily brand story.

-With an earnest understanding of your target audience in mind, a narrative about your residents should unfold.
+With an earnest understanding of your target audience, a narrative about your residents should unfold.
 Their motivations, lifestyle choices, and demographic characteristics should come together as a story.
 From these insights, the concept for your property will be born.

 Focus on building something that inspires the people living there.
 Watch a car commercial, and you’ll see how well the auto industry understands this concept of storytelling.
 It’s not so much about the product as the lifestyle it promotes.

 This aspirational lifestyle affects every facet of multifamily development — from site selection to design and multifamily branding.

 When it comes to differentiating your property, it starts with knowing your audience better than they know themselves.
 Only through thoughtful research can you begin to develop the environment, the lifestyle, and the creative messaging that resonates (and ultimately generates marketing-qualified leads).